1

 How much do key costumer jobs pay per hour?

-As of Jul 12, 2026, the average hourly pay for key costumer in Georgia is $10.55, according to ZipRecruiter salary data.
+As of Aug 22, 2026, the average hourly pay for key costumer in Georgia is $10.55, according to ZipRecruiter salary data.
 Most workers in this role earn between $9.76 and $11.35 per hour, depending on experience, location, and employer.

-What is a key costumer job description?
+What is a key costumer?

-What are the key skills and qualifications needed to thrive as a Key Costumer, and why are they important?
+What are the key skills and qualifications needed to thrive as a key costumer, and why are they important?

 To thrive as a Key Costumer, you need expertise in costume design, garment construction, and fabric care, often backed by a degree in fashion, costume design, or equivalent experience in theater or film.
 Familiarity with wardrobe management software, sewing machines, and costume maintenance tools is typically required.
 Exceptional organization, attention to detail, and strong interpersonal skills help manage fast-paced production schedules and collaborate with creative teams.
 These competencies ensure that costumes are delivered accurately and on time, supporting the visual storytelling and smooth operation of stage or screen productions.